PyCQA/redbaron/docs/basics.rst

 .dumps(), transform the tree into source code
 ---------------------------------------------

-To transform a RedBaron tree back into source code, just use the :file:`.dumps()` method.
+To transform a RedBaron tree back into source code, use the :file:`.dumps()` method.
 This will transform the **current selection** back into code.